macsimbodnar/Algorithms/README.md

 In this file i put the call to our "algorithms".

 Mainly i make this file to separate the "algorithms" from all that is redundant.
-Things like execution time mensuration, status log, input set up etc...
+Things like execution time mensuration, status log, input setup etc...

 ### algorithms